Orchestrate at Scale: Events Become Your #1 Growth Channel With Seamless Data Execution

 If you are in Sales or Customer Success, you should be demanding orchestration:

 The broader market direction is clear.
-McKinsey, IDC, Forrester, and Nucleus all point toward the same trend: organizations that systematically apply automation, AI, and insights to their GTM playbooks are growing faster and using their teams’ time more effectively.
+McKinsey, IDC, Forrester, and Nucleus point toward the same trend.
+Organizations that systematically apply automation, AI, and insights to GTM playbooks are growing faster.
+Organizations using their teams’ time more effectively is part of this trend.

-Peter Micciche is CEO of Certain, the leading AI-powered Event Intelligence platform for enterprise B2B companies.
-Connect with Peter on LinkedIn or visit certain.com to learn more about transforming events into revenue engines.
+Peter Micciche is CEO of Certain.
+Peter Micciche is the leading AI-powered Event Intelligence platform for enterprise B2B companies.
+Connect with Peter on LinkedIn or visit certain.com to about transforming events into revenue engines.

 Introduction to the Three Pillar Framework for Event Intelligence